vinagreti/rd-google-books/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Deploy

+Run `npm run deploy` to deploy the project.
+The deploy will be done in the github repo setin the project.
+The github repo should have GH PAGES enabled pointing to `/docs` folder.
+You may have to provide your login based on your git configuration.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).